apache/maven-site/content/markdown/configure.md

 </extensions>
 ```

 Now you can simply use an extension by defining the usual maven coordinates groupId, artifactId, version as any other artifact.
-Furthermore all transitive dependencies of those extensions will automatically being downloaded from your repository.
+Furthermore, all transitive dependencies of those extensions will automatically being downloaded from your repository.
 So no need to create a shaded artifact anymore.

 ### `.mvn/maven.config` file:

 It’s really hard to define a general set of options for calling the maven command line.
-Starting with Maven 3.3.1+, this can be solved by
+Starting with Maven 3.3.1+, this could be solved by
-putting this
+putting these
-options to a script but this can now simple being done by defining `.mvn/maven.config` file which contains the
+options into a script, but this can now simply be done by defining `.mvn/maven.config` file which contains the
 configuration options for the `mvn` command line.

 For example things like `-T3 -U --fail-at-end`.
-So you only have to call Maven just by using `mvn
+So you only have to call Maven by using `mvn
 clean package` instead of `mvn -T3 -U --fail-at-end clean package` and not to miss the `-T3 -U --fail-at-end` options on every call.
-The `.mvn/maven.config` is located in the project's top level `.mvn` directory also works if in the root of a multi module build.
+The `.mvn/maven.config` is located in the project's top level `.mvn` directory and also works in the root of a multi module build.

-**NOTICE** starting with Maven **3.9.0** each single argument must be put in new line, so for the mentioned example your file will have content like:
+**NOTICE** starting with Maven **3.9.0** each single argument must be put on a new line, so for the mentioned example your file will have content like:

 ```
 -T3